marciovmartins/study-springboot-grafana-prometheus/docs/adr/001/define-architecture-for-the-share-profitability-feature.md

 ## 🎯 Decisions

-We will use the `Option 2.2.2: Event Streaming` for learning purpose.
-Besides the system will start without any user, the option 1.1 would be enough and according to the usage be implemented the option 2.2.1 and later the 2.2.2.
+We will implement all the options for learning purpose and incrementally except the "Option 2.1: Relational Database" because there is little chance to get a project where there is a restriction or need to do not have external dependency.

-The option 2.1 would be a good solution only if there is any restriction to use an external event store.
+We will follow the options order and simulate the evolution of the business and incrementally moving from a monolith architecture to a microservice architecture.

 ## 🥅 Consequences